 Students and teachers at the Collège Françoise Dupont from Miraculous Ladybug.
-For tropes pertaining to Marinette Dupain-Cheng, Adrien Agreste, Alya Césaire, Chloé Bourgeois, Nino Lahiffe, Alix Kubdel, Lê Chiến Kim, and Kagami Tsurugi, see here.
+For tropes pertaining to Marinette Dupain-Cheng, Adrien Agreste, Alya Césaire, Nino Lahiffe, Alix Kubdel, Lê Chiến Kim, Kagami Tsurugi, and Max Kanté, see here.
+For tropes pertaining to Lila Rossi, see here.

 Beware of spoilers!